filiptibell/tooling-language-server/README.md

 Features that are currently supported:

 - Hover for information about a package (description)

-Features that will be supported:

 - Diagnostics for:
   - A newer package version is available
   - Invalid package name / version
 - Quick action to update to a new package version

+Features that will be supported:

+- Autocomplete for versions, features

 ## Wally